KMnO4-zx/paper_online/README.md

 ## ✨ Features

 ### 📄 Paper Analysis
-- **Quick Analysis**: Input OpenReview paper ID, AI automatically generates paper summary, keywords, and related work recommendations
+- **Quick Analysis**: Input an OpenReview paper ID, and AI answers four core questions: whether code is available, what task the paper solves, what metrics it uses, and why the method improves over baseline
 - **Smart Caching**: Analysis results automatically saved to database, instant access on revisit
 - **Re-analysis**: Support regenerating analysis results
 - **Streaming Output**: Real-time display of AI analysis process, no waiting